megmog88/witch-doctor-welch/README.md

 * W3 Schools [https://www.w3schools.com/] a great base to get refresher materialswhen help was needed.
 * Youtube [https://www.youtube.com/] for some tutorials when things where tough

+##### GitPod/GitHub
+* GitPod was the IDE I used for my project
+* GitHub was used to host my website and the repositary

 ## Testing
 Throughout the project I was testing as I made it on an open webpage through gitpod to see realtime changes.
 I used the chrome developer tools to check the responsiveness of my sit as well throughout and ammened as and when necessary.